andrmaz/join-up/README.md

 ## General info

-A platform to help developers grow by finding project and collaborators to work with
+A platform to help developers find projects and collaborators to work with

 ## Technologies